Visual SLAM (vSLAM)

 How It Works

-The process begins with the Front-End , which processes the raw video feed to extract "key points" from the environment.
-As the robot moves, these points shift in the image frame.
-By triangulating these shifts, the algorithm estimates the robot's motion vector (visual odometry).
+It kicks off with the , which grabs the raw video feed and pulls out 'key points' from the surroundings.
+As the robot rolls along, those points shift across the camera frame.
+By triangulating those shifts, the algorithm figures out the robot's motion vector (that's visual odometry).

-The result is a 6-DoF (Degrees of Freedom) pose estimation that allows the AGV to know exactly where it is ($x, y, z$) and how it is oriented ($roll, pitch, yaw$) in real-time.
+What you get is spot-on 6-DoF (Degrees of Freedom) pose estimation, letting the AGV pinpoint its exact spot ($x, y, z$) and orientation ($roll, pitch, yaw$) in real time.

 Real-World Applications